lowsky541/lem-in/README.md

-lem-in
+Lem-in
 ------

-A program that takes a file representing an ant farm consisting of rooms and tunnels (nodes and edges) and tries to move **n** ant(s) from the start room to the end room with the least amount of turns.
+Lem-in is a program that takes a file describing an ant farm—defined by a number of ants, rooms, and tunnels—and calculates the most efficient way to move all ants from the start room to the end room in the fewest possible turns.
+Each tunnel can be used only once per turn, and rooms (except the start and end) can hold only one ant at a time.

-There are some constraints :

-  - A tunnel can only be used once per turn.
-  - A room can be occupied by only one ant at a time.
+- The program is written in Go, with core logic located in the `pkg/` directory.
+- The built-in visualizer runs as an HTTP server, with frontend assets and scripts located in the `visualizer/` directory.
+- Sample files describing various ant farms are available in the `samples/` directory.
+- Finally, tests are defined in the `tests/` directory.

+To build the project, ensure that you have `npm`, `make`, and Go installed, then simply run `make`.